 And over the years, we've developed a pretty good 'sixth sense' about whether or not a strategic plan is actually going to work when it moves into the execution phase.

-In this article, I want to unpick that 'sixth sense' into a series of checks that you can apply to your own strategic plan to ensure that it truly is execution-ready.
+In this article, we will unpick that 'sixth sense' into a series of checks that you can apply to your own strategic plan to ensure that it truly is execution-ready.

-Note that we're going to focus specifically on the execution-readiness of your strategic plan, rather than of the organization as a whole (which encompasses wider issues - culture, for example).
-We'll cover that topic in more detail at a later date!
+Note that we will focus specifically on the execution-readiness of your strategic plan, rather than on the organization as a whole (which encompasses wider issues - culture, for example).

 What is an Execution Ready Strategic Plan?